 The estimated daily capacity of the tunnels would be 140,000 vehicles a day.
-Traffic modelling predicts the tunnels would carry up to 125,000 vehicles a day by the year 2036 (refer to Chapter 9 - Traffic and transport).
+Traffic modelling predicts the tunnels would carry up to 125,000 vehicles a day by the year 2036.
 The tunnels are also expected to be the busiest section of North East Link during operation.

-If the North East Link tunnels were constructed with two lanes in each direction, it is expected that upgrading to three lanes in each tunnel would be required not long after the project starts operating, which would be costly and disruptive.
+If the North East Link tunnels were constructed with two lanes in each direction, it is expected that upgrading to three lanes in each tunnel would be required not long after North East Link starts operating, which would be costly and disruptive.